dlstreamer/pipeline-server/docs/defining_pipelines.md

 Media analytics pipelines are directed graphs of audio/video processing, computer vision, and deep learning inference operations.
-The following sections explain how media analytics pipelines are defined and loaded by Video Analytics Serving.
+The following sections explain how media analytics pipelines are defined and loaded by Intel(R) DL Streamer Pipeline Server.

 # Pipeline Definition Files
 Pipeline definition files are JSON documents containing a single